open-telemetry/oteps/text/0148-sampling-probability.md

 #### Sample spans to Counter Metric

-For every span it receives, the example processor will synthesize metric data as though a Counter instrument named `S.count` for span named `S` had been incremented once per span at the original `Start()` call site.
+For every complete span it receives, the example processor will synthesize metric data as though a Counter instrument named `S.count` for span named `S` had been incremented once per span at the original `Start()` call site.